iamamanbirdi/EduApp/README.md

 # EduApp
-This is a React Native Project using Firebase for Back end and Push notifications It also has a Native Module for reference.
+This is a React Native Project consisting :

+-> Firebase for Back End
+-> Push Notofications using Firebase
+-> Native Module sample code for reference.